Purchase Furniture Journal entry is to record asset purchases.

 Journal entry of Furniture purchased for personal use

 There is no requirement for individuals to maintain the books of accounts.
-However, if there are purchases of personal assets then the recording of those journal entries will not be different from the ones which are above.
+However, if there are purchases of personal assets, then the recording of those journal entries will not be different from the ones above.

-We hope these above questions and answers help resolve major ambiguity in relation to recording the furniture purchase.
-If there are any other questions then pls feel free to reach out to us through the Contact Us page.
+We hope these questions and answers help resolve major ambiguity regarding recording the furniture purchase.
+If you have any other questions, please feel free to reach out to us through the Contact Us page.

 Summary

-Bought office furniture for cash journal entry is to record the Purchases by debiting the Furniture with a corresponding credit to the Bank GL or Liability GL (if it’s a credit transaction).
+The cash journal entry for the office furniture purchase records the purchases by debiting them with a corresponding credit to the Bank GL or Liability GL (if it’s a credit transaction).
 However, the Entity can write off the furniture purchases as expenses owing to the immaterial value.
 Just like any asset, there will be depreciation on Furniture GL based on its useful life.
-So, we need to present the net furniture balance or disclose the gross furniture along with the accumulated depreciation in the financial statement (Balance sheet).
-Hope this article provides a good understanding of recording the furniture purchase.
+So, we must present the net furniture balance or disclose the gross furniture and accumulated depreciation in the financial statement (Balance Sheet).
+I hope this article provides a good understanding of recording furniture purchases.